Invisalign vs. Braces: What’s Actually Better for Adults?

 The differences that matter for adults aren’t really about which one works.
 Both work.
 The differences are about lifestyle, aesthetics, compliance, the complexity of your specific case, and — yes — cost.

-Aesthetics and Visibility
+Aesthetics and visibility

 This is usually the first thing adults bring up, and it’s a legitimate concern.
 Many adults considering orthodontic treatment are doing so while actively working, presenting, meeting clients, or simply living a social life where metal braces feel like a significant visible statement they didn’t sign up for.